d-morrison/IntroStatActivities/_book/12-regression.md

 \vspace{.2in}

-Using the `RScript` file for this activity, enter your answers for question 2 in place of the xx's for the regression test to produce the null distribution with 1000 simulations.
-Highlight and run lines 1 - 13 and then lines 44-49.
+Using the `R` script file for this activity, enter your answers for question 2 in place of the xx's for the regression test to produce the null distribution with 1000 simulations.
+Highlight and run lines 1--13 and then lines 44--49.

 ```r